 In 2011, as a part of the “Barbie I Can Be” series, Mattel released the “Architect Barbie” in an effort to inspire girls to consider the profession of architecture as a career choice.
 This was a befitting solution by Mattel to the diversity epidemic in the profession of architecture, a profession of which women comprise roughly 18% of the profession.
 The Barbie includes a link to an online program that allows for girls to build Barbie’s Dream House.

 Given the alarming disproportion of women professionals in the profession of architecture, it is crucial that girls are exposed to the profession as a viable career choice at an early age.
-This Architecture Barbie Workshop seeks to, in one school day, expose fourth grade girls to architecture through a day of creative design exercises.
-Girls will be tasked to design and model Barbie’s Dream House, using arts and crafts materials and architectural drawing conventions.
+The Architecture Barbie Workshop exposed fourth grade girls to architecture through a day of creative design exercises.
+Girls were tasked to design and model Barbie’s Dream House, using arts and crafts materials and architectural drawing conventions.

 #STREAMstation - L.A.
 Kids